fbpx

 Whether you want remortgage to find a lower interest rate, or raise money for home improvements, we may be able to help you find a better rate.

-Such changes usually influence mortgage interest rates and can ultimately increase the cost of homeownership.
+These changes typically influence mortgage interest rates, affecting the overall cost of homeownership.

-Assuming a 75% loan-to-value (LTV), the current mortgage rate for a two-year fixed deal in the UK is 6.44%, while the rate for a five-year fixed mortgage deal is 5.79%.
+Assuming a 75% loan-to-value (LTV), the latest figures show the average mortgage rate for a two-year fixed deal is now around 6.44%, while the rate for a five-year fixed mortgage deal is approximately 5.79%.

 Check Today's Best Rates >